Skip to content

 NSS stands for National Student Survey.
 In a nutshell, it’s a chance for you to tell us about your time here.

-At Staffordshire University, we place great importance on hearing your views and feedback.
+At University of Staffordshire, we place great importance on hearing your views and feedback.
 Our learning community relies on effective communication between students and staff across all our campuses.

 The NSS is the annual survey which asks you about that.
-All final year undergraduate students are eligible, and it gives you the opportunity to provide feedback about your course and reflect on your experience here at Staffs.
+All final year undergraduate students are eligible, and it gives you the opportunity to provide feedback about your course and reflect on your experience with us.

 What you say helps to shape the student learning experience for future students and inform them as they make important decisions about their university choices: what they want to study and where.